brimdata/zed/docs/lake/design.md

 Segments are referred to by zero or more commits, where the commits are maintained in a commit journal described below.

-> While a zed lake is defined in terms of a cloud object store, it may also
+> While a Zed lake is defined in terms of a cloud object store, it may also
 > be realized on top of a file system, which provides a convenient means for
 > local, small-scale deployments or test/debug workflows.
 Thus, for simple use cases,
 > the complexity of running an object-store service may be avoided.